BeneHei/Visual_Navigation_RL/README.md

 # Prerequisites
 ## We will use a archived version of the Isaac SDK: 2020.1 since version 2020.2 introduced many structural changes to the SDK

-While the installation is pretty well documented we will still give some recommendations here.
+First you will have to download both the Isaac SDK and the IsaacSim which you can find here: https://developer.nvidia.com/isaac/downloads (klick on "archive" to find previous versions)

 Once you have downloaded the Isaac SDK you will find a script /isaac/engine/build/scripts/install_dependencies.sh that automatically installs all dependencies on your system
+### While the installation is pretty well documented we will still give some recommendations here.

 * Currently only Ubuntu 18.04 LTS is supported
 * Please make sure to install recent NVIDIA graphics card drivers on your workstation -> version 440 is recommended